-The most important non medical measures that has been found relevant to curbing the spread of infection are:
+The most important non medical measures that have been found relevant to curbing the spread of infection are:

-- Personal hygiene - Keep a safe distance - Use personal protection measures if there is an increased risk of infection - Understanding how to behave when you have influenza or suspect you might have influenza
+- Personal hygiene. - Keeping a safe distance. - Use of personal protection measures if there is an increased risk of infection. - Knowing understanding how to behave when one has influenza or suspects to have influenza.

-At the individual level, we could have the infected persons and the non-infected persons, infected person is the one who has contracted the disease.
+At the individual level, there could be infected and non-infected persons, an infected person is the one who has contracted the disease.